spormuv/typescript-patterns/README.md

 ## Structural patterns:

-(explain how to assemble objects and classes into larger structures, while keeping these structures flexible and efficient)
+(Explain how to assemble objects and classes into larger structures, while keeping these structures flexible and efficient)

 - Bridge
 - Facade